Skip to Content

 5. Russian Blue Cat Breed

 Another Russian breed!
-These sleek grey kitties is also an independent Russian at heart.
+These sleek grey kitties are also independent Russians at heart.

 With emerald-green eyes and a luxurious silvery coat, Russian Blues are a startlingly pretty breed.
+When the light hits their coat just right, it seems like you’re the proud owner of a cool blue cat, hence their names.
 The Russian Blue is sweet-tempered and fine-featured, with long legs that allow it to run at high speeds.

 Photo by Kirsten Bühne on Pexels.com